 Agile project management workflow

-What is the ideal team size for the Agile projects?
-Although the project size defined as the amount of work needed to complete work has the direct effect the size of the team needed, very large teams have an inverse effect on productivity.
+What is the ideal team size for Agile projects?
+Although the project size defined as the amount of work needed to complete work has a direct effect on the size of the team needed, very large teams have an inverse effect on productivity.

 Small teams are always more productive than large teams.
 The ideal team size for the core developers in Agile is around 7-10 engineers.
-They could be supported by craftsman, manufacturing and logistic people as needed.
+They could be supported by craftsmen, manufacturing, and logistic people as needed.